Cognitive, Intrapersonal, and Interpersonal Competencies, according to learning scientists,

 These three competencies are composed of multiple, interdependent clusters of competencies.
 Competencies coalesce to form clusters of competencies that people access when confronted with particular rhetorical situations:

-The Interpersonal Domain includes two clusters of competencies: teamwork and collaboration and leadership.
-These clusters include competencies, such as communication, collaboration, responsibility, and conflict resolution.Education for Life and Work: Developing Transferable Knowledge and Skills in the 21st Century, p.
-4.
+- The Interpersonal Domain includes two clusters of competencies: teamwork and collaboration and leadership.
+These clusters include competencies, such as communication, collaboration, responsibility, and conflict resolution (Education for Life and Work, p.4).

 The Academy views cognitive, intrapersonal, and interpersonal competencies to be deeply interrelated and interdependent.
 In the illustration below, note the Academy places reasoning/argumentation and communication at the heart of their literacy construct.